ANANGH/SMART-MIRROR/modules/README.md

 #### `this.updateDom(speed)`
 ***speed* Number** - Optional.
 Animation speed in milliseconds.<br>

 Whenever your module need to be updated, call the `updateDom(speed)` method.
-It requests the MagicMirror core to update its dom object.
+It requests the SmartMirror core to update its dom object.
 If you define the speed, the content update will be animated, but only if the content will really change.

 As an example: the clock modules calls this method every second: